Coaches first, but service members forever

 Relief effort

-At Euless Trinity High School, Kurt Clawson, the girls soccer coach, has also served 12 years in the Texas Army National Guard.
+At Euless Trinity High School, girls soccer coach Kurt Clawson has served 12 years in the Texas Army National Guard.
 He’s a senior military intelligence officer.

 Clawson returned last week after two weeks in Katy, assisting Hurricane Harvey relief efforts.
 He deployed to Iraq in 2008-09 for 18 months.